jake-dame/reductor/report/report.md

 My `Column` class has the most documentation of any of my classes by far, and explains what "pure" and "semi-pure" Columns are, how it assigns "holdovers", splits hands, etc.

-It makes use of a `Consumer<Column>` type that will (in the future, hopefully) allow `Box`es or `Measure`s or other actors to re-split hands based on wider contextual information.
+It makes use of a `Consumer<Column>` type that will (in the future, hopefully) allow Boxes or Measures or other actors to re-split hands based on wider contextual information.

 A Column represents the **smallest unit of musical change, regardless of where it happens in the staff.**